 Diana or Christ, framed engraving of an oil painting by Edwin Longsden Long (1881), 2017.007.0019, Longyear Museum collection.

-Debbie Slade Pierce, Collections Assistant (left) and Laurie Coleman-Snead, Senior Collections Manager (right), carefully unwrap artwork donated by The Mother Church.
-Long in 1881 depicts a young woman being challenged to deny her Christian faith by sprinkling incense on the altar of Diana.
-She is facing a pivotal decision: submit to worshiping a pagan goddess or be thrown to the lions.
-The painting's caption reads: "Let her cast the incense, - but one grain and she is free."
-The artwork and decorative objects in Mrs. Eddy's home often shed light on her thought.
-In thanking the Directors for their gift, she wrote in part: "Diana or Christ' is very suggestive of each day's experience in the true progress of a Christian Scientist.
-I value your gift beyond pen to express...."
-1. Mary Baker Eddy to the Christian Science Board of Directors, June 22, 1896, L02787, The Mary Baker Eddy Collection, The Mary Baker Eddy Library, Boston, Massachusetts.
-AWESTWARDWIND Christian Science Teaching Goes West PART 1: Chicago by Webster Lithgow 325 100 On Tuesday morning, May 6, 1884, at the Boston & Albany railroad terminal on Kneeland Street in Boston's South End, an inconspicuous party of three boarded the 8:30 Chicago Express.
+A WESTWARD WIND Christian Science Teaching Goes West PART 1: Chicago by Webster Lithgow

+On Tuesday morning, May 6, 1884, at the Boston & Albany railroad terminal on Kneeland Street in Boston's South End, an inconspicuous party of three boarded the 8:30 Chicago Express.
 The traveling party included Calvin Frye, secretary, and Sarah Crosse, assistant, from the Massachusetts Metaphysical College.
 With them was their teacher and President of the College, the Discoverer, Founder, and Leader of Christian Science.
 Mary Baker Eddy was heading west.
-She was bringing with her the correct teaching of Christian Science healing and a vision of spreading that Science to bless all mankind.
-A visitor from Chicago the case of a man whose doctors had told him he was so far gone that he could not live more than a couple of days.
+She was bringing with her the correct teaching of Christian Science healing - and a vision of spreading that Science to bless all mankind.
+A visitor from Chicago

+Mrs. Eddy's thousand-mile western journey sprang from a visit to Boston two years earlier by one lone, alert businessman from Chicago by the name of Bradford Sherman.
+In 1882, while in Boston, Mr. Sherman came upon the case of a man whose doctors had told him he was so far gone that he could not live more than a couple of days.
 With that prognosis staring him in the face, the man desperately turned to a Christian Science healer - called in a so-called "crank."
-Remarkably, the prayerful treatment by the "crank" restored the man's health.
-Like so many in the American West, Sherman was wide open to new thinking.
-Impressed by that one healing of a "hopeless" case, he obtained the latest edition of the Christian Science textbook, Science and Health by Mary Baker Eddy, and read it through.
+Remarkably, the prayerful treatment by the "crank" restored the man's health.1 Like so many in the American West, Sherman was wide open to new thinking.
+Impressed by that one healing of a "hopeless" case, he obtained the latest edition of the Christian Science textbook, Science and Health2 by Mary Baker Eddy, and read it through.
 He brought copies with him on his return trip home.
 In Chicago - with no teacher but that textbook - Bradford Sherman, his wife, Mattie, and their son, Roger, began to practice and teach Christian Science healing as best they could.
 As Mr. Sherman later recalled: "Chronic cases were healed and various forms of suffering were relieved.
-The demands upon our time for help were more than we could attend to."
-Left: Bradford Sherman of Chicago, Illinois.
+The demands upon our time for help were more than we could attend to."3 Left: Bradford Sherman of Chicago, Illinois.
 Glass negative, Longyear Museum collection.